DaniNedo/daninedo.github.io/_posts/2019-08-03-assemblylanguage.md

 But why the XOR of `N` and `V` has to be zero?
 I was trying to answer this question for about a week, making binary subtractions, analizing all the necesary bits but nothing made much sense to me.
-Then I found [this article](http://teahlab.com/4-Bit_Signed_Comparator/) that shows how a multibit comparator work, I recommend you checking it to understand why `N` and `V` flags are used.
+Then I found [this article](http://teahlab.com/4-Bit_Signed_Comparator/) that shows how a multibit comparator works, I recommend you checking it to understand why `N` and `V` flags are used.
 The easiest explanation to our initial question (based on the article) is that XOR is used because the "Greater or Equal" case is the complementary of the "Less" case, this being `N XOR V = 1`.
 Basically we testing for `x` not being less than the specific value.